alan-turing-institute/clean-air-infrastructure/README.md

 When you run an entrypoint script the CleanAir package will read the `PGPASSWORD` environment variable.
 This will also take precedence over any value provided in the`--secret-dict` argument.

 # Infrastructure Deployment
-The following steps are needed to setup the Clean Air cloud infrastructure.
+:skull: **The following steps are needed to setup the Clean Air cloud infrastructure.
+Only infrastrucure administrator should deploy**

 ## Login to Travis CLI
 Login to Travis with your github credentials, making sure you are in the Clean Air repository (Travis automatically detects your repository):